lyubogeorgiev/Java-Advanced/Sets_Maps/README.md

 Two nested LinkedHashMaps are used to solve the problem in order to preserve the order of entrance.
 The first Map has for the the continent name, for value has a nested Map which have key - country name and value is a List of cities.

+Lab 08 - Academy Graduation
+-

+Created a map with key students name and value a List of students grades.
+Iterating through the map and created a method which is used to calculate the average grade with which each student has graduated.